cocotb/cocotb/docs/source/index.rst

 cocotb was specifically designed to lower the overhead of creating a testbench.
 But it is still capable of -- and encourages -- design reuse and randomized testing for building larger, more complex testbenches.

-Python offers many advantages over languages traditionally used for testbenching, such as VHDL or (System)Verilog.
+Python offers many advantages over languages traditionally used for test and verification, such as VHDL or (System)Verilog.

 * Writing Python is **fast** - it's a very productive language.
 * It's **easy** to interface to other languages from Python.